List of the Top Capital Providers

 • Focused on accelerating growth and unlocking scale through organic growth and acquisitions

-This signature nimbleness makes them valuable partners in independent sponsor deals.
+This signature nimbleness makes them valuable partners.
 Timing and adaptability often dictate success.

 Boathouse Capital supports independent sponsors across multiple transaction scenarios.
 The firm provides structured capital for acquisitions, sales acceleration, recapitalizations, and full or partial liquidity events.